BrutusBondBTC/blogposts/TheLightningNetwork.md

 Emphasis added my the author.
 A custodial model works for most transactions.
 There is some risk of rug-pull with custodial lightning addresses, but these risks can be mitigated by limiting the amount of sats you keep on them.
 If this is something that you are more concerned with, you can always run your one node.
 Consider your goals, however.
 Are you concerned with getting rug-pulled?
 What are the odds that you will rug-pull yourself.
 I lost 800k sats running my own node.

 Since custodial solutions work fine most of the time, I am willing to risk a small percentage of my net worth by using them.
 This is no trustless, but it is trust minimized.
 From there, we can choose our lightning wallet based on our needs.
 When I started writing this guide, my bias got the best of me.
 We must earn KYC free sats under all circumstances.
 That's the way bitcoin should be, FTW.
 The more I thought about it, however, the more my position evolved.
 The main issue with not trusting anyone is you need to trust yourself.
 If you do not trust yourself with runnign a lightning node, I see nothing wrong with trusting someone else with a couple hundred bucks worth of sats.
 Could you get rug-pulled?
-Of course, but you can also rug-pull yourself.
+Of course, **but you can also rug-pull yourself**.

-If you're just shitposting on nostr and earn a few thousand sats per month, minibits.cash is a custodial wallet that integrates chaumian e cash and the lightning network.
-The CEO of Coinkite, NVK, calls chumian eCash an honest shitcoin.
+If you're just shitposting on nostr and earn a few thousand sats per month, [minibits.cash](https://www.minibits.cash/) is a custodial wallet that integrates [chaumian e cash](https://chaum.com/ecash/) with the lightning network.
+The CEO of [Coinkite](https://coinkite.com/), NVK, calls chaumian eCash an honest shitcoin.
 This is a good way to look at it.
 Keeping my life savings on minibits is a dumb-ass idea, but it's not worth spending the time learning how to run your own lightning node to protect 5,000 sats.
 For one thing, you spend 50x the price of 5,000 sats on the cheapest refurbished Dell computer Amazon has to offer.
 On top of that, you can just as easily rug-pull yourself in a trustless manner.
 Don't Trust, Verify is important, but the lightnibg network os reckless and "Don't trust, oh shit!" is a real risk on the lightning network.
 Ask me how I know.